 - vanilla buttercream and sprinkles for decorating

 - Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
 Line a second pan with 2 liners—this recipe makes about 14 cupcakes.
 Set aside.

 - Whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
-Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
-Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
+- Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.